Knowing what to buy the campervan and RV lovers in your life is no mean feat.

 Top Pick: Fospower Emergency Solar Hand Crank

-4. Power Usage Monitor
+4. Power Usage Monitor (Handy Gifts for People with RVs)

 Want to track how much power you’re using?
 With limited energy available, that’s not a bad idea.